roddutra/proxmox-configs/docker/README.md

 2. Click the **Templates** button and download the latest image for Ubuntu.
 3. On the top-right click the **Create CT** button, give your container an ID and a custom Hostname (eg. `Docker-LXC`) and setup a password.

 > ⚠️ IMPORTANT: when creating the container make sure it is setup as **Priviledged** by unticking the `Unpriviledged container` checkbox on the first step.
+This is not necessary for all applications and there might be a workaround ⁉️, but to create a container that connects to a VPN this was the only way that I got it to work and create the tunnel.
 >
 > Once created, go back to **Options > Features** and enable `Nesting` as well as `Create Device Nodes`.